Gyaneshwar-Mongha/n8n-indiamart/README.md

 1. **Gmail receives an email:** "I need 500 wooden toy cars."
 2. **AI Agent:** Extracts the keyword "wooden toy cars".
 3. **IndiaMART Search:** Scans for existing suppliers to check market prices.
-4. **IndiaMART Post Requirement:** Automatically posts a "Buy Lead" so suppliers contact you directly.
+4. **IndiaMART Post Requirement:** Automatically posts requirement on Indiamart so suppliers for wooden toy cars contact you directly.

 #### Spreadsheet Batch Sourcing
 **Scenario:** You have a list of products in a Google Sheet that you need to source.